ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### F. Register a non-pre-registered individual
 When a registration officer starts a new registration for a non-pre-registered individual (an individual who does not have PRID), the registration officer will capture the demographic and biometric details to register the individuals.

-If registration officer determines that the non-pre-registered individual’s date of birth is less than 5 years old, then refer to the feature related to [**Register an individual who is less than 5 years old**](#d-register-an-individual-who-is-less-than-5-years-old).
 #### G. Enter the demographic details for registration

 **(i) The Registration Officer opts to initiate a new registration**